EmuDeck/emudeck.github.io/docs/emulators/steamos/yuzu.md

 3. Right click anywhere on the blank space on your desktop and click `Configure Display Settings`
     * You may also find this menu by opening `System Settings` and clicking `Display and Monitor`
 4. Click the `Upside Down` configuration under `Orientation`
+    * This setting will switch your Steam Deck to "Portrait Mode", hold your Steam Deck sideways for this section to navigate the various settings
 5. Open Yuzu
 6. Click `Emulation` at the top, click `Configure`
 7. Click `Controls` on the left
 8. Under `Input Device`, select your external controller
 9. Under `Motion 1` at the bottom, click `[Not Set]` or `sdl` and shake your controller
 10. (Optional), you may also choose to save your layout as a unique profile.
 With this profile, you can choose to apply it on a per-game basis
+11. Click `OK` in the bottom right
-11. Exit out of Yuzu
+12. Exit out of Yuzu
-12. Right click anywhere on the blank space on your desktop and click `Configure Display Settings`
+13. Right click anywhere on the blank space on your desktop and click `Configure Display Settings`
     * You may also find this menu by opening `System Settings` and clicking `Display and Monitor`
-13. Click the `90 Counterclockwise` configuration under `Orientation`
+14. Click the `90 Counterclockwise` configuration under `Orientation`
-14. Switch to `Game Mode`
+15. Switch to `Game Mode`

 #### Game Mode